-default-action

-Action when no rule matches or no rules are configured:

-- deny-Drop the traffic. - accept-Allow the traffic to pass the firewall.

-stateful Enable/disable stateful firewall.
+default-action Action when no rule matches or no rules are configured: deny-Drop the traffic.accept-Allow the traffic to pass the firewall. stateful Enable/disable stateful firewall.
 When enabled, server response traffic is permitted automatically when the client-to-server rule allows the connection to be established.
 When disabled, you must create separate rules for client-to-server and server-to-client traffic.
-Enabled by default. config rule action deny-Drop the traffic.accept-Allow the traffic to pass the firewall. destination-address6 Destination address/addressbook object used to form the matching touple. in-interface Interface that receives traffic. out-interface Interface that forwards traffic. service Service object to use to form the matching tuple. source-address6 Source address/addressbook object used to form the matching touple. status Enable or disable firewall policy6 rule.
+Enabled by default. config rule action deny-Drop the traffic.accept-Allow the traffic to pass the firewall. deny-log Enable/disable deny log.
+When enabled, firewall denied traffic is logged, wherein relevant information for traffic is logged when the traffic triggers the policy action to drop it.
+The deny-log option is only available when action is set to deny .
+Disabled by default. destination-address6 Destination address/addressbook object used to form the matching touple. in-interface Interface that receives traffic. out-interface Interface that forwards traffic. service Service object to use to form the matching tuple. source-address6 Source address/addressbook object used to form the matching touple. status Enable or disable firewall policy6 rule.